 Richmond Mural Project

 Richmond, Virginia, is home to the Richmond Mural Project, an ongoing public art initiative celebrating the city’s vibrant arts community.
 Founded in 2010, the Richmond Mural Project invites local and national artists to create large-scale murals in downtown Richmond.
-To date, more than 30 murals have been completed as part of the project, with each one adding a splash of color and creativity to the cityscape.
+More than 30 murals have been completed as part of the project, each adding a splash of color and creativity to the cityscape.

 Virginia Museum of Fine Arts